How to Protect Windows 10 from Malware

 Avoid turning off your antimalware program during installations

 Most games and software prompt you to turn off your antivirus protection during installations to avoid errors.
 In most cases, the antivirus software keeps scanning the files and slows down the installation process.
+We recommend that you refer to Techengage to help you through this process.

 Ever heard of the saying ‘slow but sure’?
 It is better you leave the antimalware to do its job instead of rushing a game installation just because you can’t wait to get your hands on a joystick.